benjjneb/LoopManuscript/README.md

 # Reproducible Analyses from the LoopSeq Manuscript

-This repository hosts the reproducible workflow that performed the analyses presented in the manuscript "Ultra-accurate Amplicon Sequencing with Single-Molecule Synthetic Long Reads".
+This repository hosts the reproducible workflow that performed the analyses presented in the manuscript [Ultra-accurate Microbial Amplicon Sequencing with Synthetic Long Reads](https://www.biorxiv.org/content/10.1101/2020.07.07.192286v1).

 Rmarkdown documents are hosted in the root directory.
 The input sequencing data is not included in the repository for size reasons, and is instead [available from the SRA under BioProject Accession PRJNA644197](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA644197).
 Auxiliary data is included in the `Docs/` directory, RDS files holding intermediate data objects suitable for performing the analyses of the processed sequencing data are in the `RDS/` directory, and figures created by the Rmarkdown documents are in the `Figures/` directory.